A Marketplace for AI-Generated Adult Content and Deepfakes: Discussions

 Civitai has implemented an intervention intended to moderate deepfake-related requests by displaying an informational notice on bounties that involve reproducing a real person's likeness.
 While this mechanism exists, its application is inconsistent.
 We find that the notice is absent from almost half of NSFW deepfake bounties, indicating substantial gaps in how the intervention is applied.

 These gaps point not to an absence of policy, but to limitations in enforcement.
-During the study period, Civitai formally prohibited NSFW depictions of real individuals, yet such requests persisted.
-Subsequent policy changes in 2025 extended restrictions to SFW deepfakes as well, but both categories of deepfakes appear present on the platform at the time of writing, highlighting the limits of policy updates without consistent enforcement.
+During the study period (between 17--22 August 2024), Civitai formally prohibited bounties requesting depictions of real individuals,\footnote{\href{https://web.archive.org/web/20240822100938/https://civitai.com/content/tos}{web.archive.org/web/20240822100938/https://civitai.com/content/tos}} yet such requests persisted.
+Both SFW and NSFW deepfake bounties are still present on the platform at the time of writing.
+While we cannot observe Civitai's internal moderation processes due to the scope of our data, this highlights the limits of policy updates without consistent enforcement.
+Our framework will make it easy to repeat the present analysis in the future, and our present results can serve as a baseline for evaluating future policy changes.

-More broadly, these findings underscore the challenges of moderating request-based systems, where supporters may strategically frame or obscure requests and responders may submit NSFW content even when it is not explicitly solicited.
+More broadly, our findings underscore the challenges of moderating request-based systems, where supporters may strategically frame or obscure requests and responders may submit NSFW content even when it is not explicitly solicited.
 Effective governance likely requires combining content-based rules with behavioral signals and proactive monitoring.
 Future research is needed to develop methods for detecting subtle or non-obvious forms of deepfake policy violations that may evade existing safeguards.